sinescode/Crunchy-Downloader/README.md

-# 💾 Crunchyroll-Downloader
+# Crunchyroll-Downloader

-A simple crunchyroll downloader that allows you to download your favorite series and episodes directly from [Crunchyroll](https://www.crunchyroll.com).
+A sophisticated utility for downloading your preferred series and episodes directly from [Crunchyroll](https://www.crunchyroll.com).

 <p align="center">
   <a href="https://github.com/Crunchy-DL/Crunchy-Downloader">